angular/angular/adev/src/content/guide/hydration.md

 });
 ```

-IMPORTANT: the Event Replay feature is currently in [the Developer Preview mode](/reference/releases#developer-preview).
+IMPORTANT: the Event Replay feature is currently in [Developer Preview](/reference/releases#developer-preview).

 ## Constraints